Lectionary Bible Studies and Sermons

 iv] A natural affection, mercy and tenderness toward others.

 v2.
-"Make me completely happy by ..."
-If the Philippians can be of the same mind together, that is, be concerned about the same things, then Paul will be filled with joy.
-This harmony of mind exhibits itself in two ways: mutual love and common purpose.
-We exhibit a common purpose when our thoughts and endeavours are directed toward one thing - the cause of Christ.
+"Make me completely happy ..."
+Paul now encourages the Philippians toward a mutual love that will fill him with joy.
+If the Philippians can be of the same mind together, that is, be concerned about the same things, if they can strive at mutual love and common purpose, then Paul will be filled with joy.
+We exhibit a common purpose when our thoughts and endeavors are directed toward one thing - the cause of Christ.

 v3.
-"Never act out of party spirit or a cheap desire to boast."
+Paul will also be filled with joy if the Philippians can avoid acting "out of party spirit, or a cheap desire to boast."
 Churches are not immune from self-seeking egotism.
 Such must not exist in the Christian fellowship, rather we need to develop a modest opinion of our own worth.
 Better to see others as the excellent ones.

 v4.
-"Look to each other's interests and not merely to your own", REB.
+He will also be filled with joy if they look to each other's interests and not merely their own.
 Unselfish consideration toward others is the best formula.

 True greatness

 I don't know whether you have noticed or not, but these days there are many church buildings coming up for sale as private dwellings.
-Congregations are constantly dying and their once loved church building ends up on the real estate market.
-This is particularly so of churches that are village based rather than regional.
+Congregations are constantly dying and their once loved church buildings end up on the real estate market.
+This is particularly so of churches that are village-based rather than regional.
 With the reduction in attenders, the little local parish church struggles to survive.
 The only positive side to all this is that little old churches make unique homes.

 From his prison in Rome, Paul addresses three gospel issues that are totally unrelated to congregational size:

 1. Steadfastness in the gospel.
 The Lord Jesus desires that the fellowship of believers will stand firm for gospel ministry and not end up debilitated by fear.
-The communication of the gospel to our local community must take pride of place in the life of a Christian congregation.
+The communication of the gospel to our local community must take pride of place in the life of a Christian congregation, whether that congregation be 2, 20, or 200.

 2. A common purpose of intent.
-Second, the Lord Jesus desires that the fellowship of believers has together determined a direction which is honouring to him.
-The aims and objectives of the church must come from a common mind.
+Second, the Lord Jesus desires that the fellowship of believers has together determined a direction which is honoring to him.
+The aims and objectives of the church must come from a common mind which reflects the mind of Christ.

 3. An unselfish consideration of others.
 The Lord Jesus desires that each church member willingly seek the welfare of others rather than promote their own self-centred egotism.
 We should love our brothers and sisters in Christ.